jontywigster/hyper-v_sensie_build/README.md

 ## Creating a VM
 - NB - Only Server 2025 can be used right now.
 The code to select which variant is particularly janky still, I'll improve this later

 - newVM.ps1 prompts for the OS, VM name/hostname, which Hyper-V virtual switch to use, if a VLAN should be used (one NIC only), and a 'role' (explained below) to be added.
-For Windows, the admin password is prompted for too, in a horribly insecure way.
+For Windows, the admin password is prompted for too, in a horribly insecure way

 - The process requires admin rights.
 If newVM.ps1 isn't running as admin, after a prompt for elevation is accepted, the script comtinues in a new window

-- All the other scripts were moved to the scripts directory so I don't have to see them.
-These all require parameters so aren't designed to be called directly
+- All the other scripts were moved to the scripts directory to make clear which script starts the process

 ## A Rough Outline of Caching